 \subsection{Structural properties of stressed subset relaxations}

-As we mentioned repeatedly, if a stressed set has non-empty cusp, then it is a cyclic flat.
-In order to emphasize this property, we use the letter $F$ for a stressed subset with non-empty cusp.
+As we have mentioned repeatedly, if a stressed set has non-empty cover, then it is a cyclic flat.
+In order to emphasize this property, we use the letter $F$ for a stressed subset with non-empty cover.
 However, there are a few exceptions.
 For instance, the next result is such a case in which we use the letter $F$ although the only requirement we impose is that our set be stressed.

 Throughout this subsection we collect some basic features of the matroid $\Rel(\M,F)$ in terms of $\M$ and $F$.
 We start by characterizing the rank function of this new matroid.

 \begin{prop} Let $\M$ be a matroid of rank $k$, and let $F$ be a stressed subset.
 Consider $\widetilde{\M}=\Rel(\M,F)$, the relaxation of $\M$ by $F$.
 For every subset $A\subseteq E$, the rank of $A$ in $\widetilde{\M}$ is given by